How To Get a Private Investigator License in Illinois

 General Licensing Requirements

 The following is general licensing information.
-Please visit the website listed above for specific licensing information, application forms, insurance requirements, fees, and any special licensing requirements.
+Please visit the website above for specific licensing information, application forms, insurance requirements, fees, and any special licensing requirements.

 You must also be able to meet the following minimum requirements to be eligible for private investigator jobs in Illinois: